 Once you recover from hepatitis C, you must get tested by your provider to see if you have cleared the virus.
 Being free from symptoms does not mean that your immune system fought off the infection.

-No. There is no vaccine for hepatitis C. Hepatitis A and hepatitis B vaccination is recommended for anyone with hepatitis C.
+No. There is no vaccine for hepatitis C. Hepatitis A and hepatitis B vaccination is recommended for anyone with hepatitis C to prevent compounding liver effects.

 Epidemiologists monitor, track, and respond to infectious disease in the community to prevent spread of illness.